wmelvin/az-vm-laz-build/README.md

 The scripts are organized in steps that can be run individually.

-When running the scripts individually, the VM can be kept running to use for debugging in the Lazarus IDE, via Remote Desktop, if there are Windows-specific issues.

-There is also the `az-run-all.ps1` script which executes all the steps from provisioning through deleting the resource group.
+The `az-run-all.ps1` script executes all steps from provisioning through deleting the resource group.
+If all goes well, a Windows version of the Lazarus project is built from source and the resulting executable is downloaded and available locally.

----

-More details to come... (although distraction is a possibility ;-)
+The `az-run-most.ps1` script runs every step **except cleanup**.
+This can be used to do additional work on the VM, such as testing or debugging, via Remote Desktop.